 There are some common elements that exist in buggy accidents, including the following:

 - Differences in Speed: Because a buggy travels at a slower speed than a motor vehicle, it can be particularly difficult for motorists to judge the buggy’s speed.
 In some situations, a motorist will underestimate the speed at which the buggy is traveling.

 - Miscommunication: Buggy drivers sometimes fail to signal or do not properly express their intention to other motorists on the road.

 - Risky and Careless Behavior: Motor vehicle operators sometimes become impatient with buggy operators and drive their cars in a reckless manner.

 Buggy accidents are frequently catastrophic in nature and almost always involve serious injuries or fatalities.
-If you or a loved one has been harmed in this type of accident, the legal counsel at Jay Trucks, PC understands exactly how damaging these events can be and how to best fight to make sure that you obtain adequate compensation.
+If you or a loved one has been harmed in this type of accident, the Clare personal injury lawyers at Jay Trucks, PC understands exactly how damaging these events can be and how to best fight to make sure that you obtain adequate compensation.
 Contact our law office today.
+Ph: (800) 762-8623.